badabing2005/PixelFlasher/README.md

 1. Option to Change the Active Slot (the inactive slot is automatically selected).
 Option to reboot to Recovery.
+2. Options to Lock / Unlock bootloader, Option to disable Magisk modules when bootlooping.
-2. Apply Custom ROM.
+3. Apply Custom ROM.
 This replaces the factory ROM image with the selected file.
 This is still part of the package preparation stage.
 Please make sure to read the documentation of the chosen ROM, as each custom ROM instructions could be different.
 To be clear, this is what PixelFlasher does internally when this mode is selected, please understand it, and don't use it if the selected ROM guide does not fit the bill.
 You've been warned!